In this hands-on guide, you will to implement node autoscaling in EKS cluster using Cluster AutoScaler.

 Conclusion

-In this guide, you have learned about Kubernetes Cluster AutoScaler, how it works, and how to set up an EKS cluster.
+In this guide, you learned about Kubernetes Cluster Autoscaler, its functionality, and how to set it up on an Amazon EKS cluster.